No Contact Order

 This means individuals who have stayed a week under the same roof or had a brief open and uncommitted sexual relationship could subsequently fall under the DV enhancement.
 And this is not just theoretically possible, but a daily reality for those accused of these crimes.

-WHAT BEING CHARGED WITH A DV CRIME & LIVING WITH A NCO MEANS FOR YOU
+WHAT BEING CHARGED WITH A DV CRIME & LIVING WITH A NCO (NO CONTACT ORDER) MEANS FOR YOU

 Forget conviction, just being charged with domestic violence is a horrendous experience.